Hforsman/Asset-Control-Tower/README.md

 ## How to use
 ### How to start
-After you cloned the repo, you can just call `make first_run`.
+After you cloned the repo, you can just call

+    make first_run

 This will (in order)
 - create a Python3 virtualenv